RandyKLe/YummyNoodleBar/1/README.ftl.md

 * **Model** - The Model is provided to the view, and contains all the information it needs to render itself to show to the user.
 This is represented in Spring MVC by the `Model` class.
 Sometimes this class is not visible, and is generated from other information returned by the Controller method.

 * **View** - The View is responsible for presenting information to the user, in the web, the View components will generate HTML and may contain JavaScript.
-Views in Spring MVC can take many forms, however in this tutorial, all views will be Java Server Pages (JSP)
+Views in Spring MVC can take many forms, however in this tutorial, all views will be coded using Thymeleaf.

 ### Summary